-- 7.44.
-The key to a successful travel plan is to include a package of pragmatic interventions which identify transport alternatives staff and visitors will be prepared to use. - 7.45.
+- 6.46.
+The key to a successful travel plan is to include a package of pragmatic interventions which identify transport alternatives staff and visitors will be prepared to use. - 6.47.
 Not one single solution exists as different people will respond to different measures based on their needs and circumstances.
-Therefore, a combination of measures should be introduced to allow people to 'pick and mix' according to what suits their own requirements and lifestyle. - 7.46.
-A successful travel plan should adopt a 'carrot and stick' approach, whereby incentives and disincentives are used in conjunction: - try to get the incentives (the 'carrots'), such as subsidised public transport, in place first so that staff are supportive of the travel plan, before advancing to potentially more stringent measures - introduce any disincentives (the 'sticks'), such reducing parking spaces and repurposing them for active travel or green space facilities - 7.47.
+Therefore, a combination of measures should be introduced to allow people to 'pick and mix' according to what suits their own requirements and lifestyle. - 6.48.
+A successful travel plan should be mindful of behaviour change approaches and adopt different techniques based on the situation.
+Consider the enablers.
+What would encourage individuals to adopt more sustainable and active travel where possible?
+For example: - try to get the incentives, such as subsidised public transport, in place first so that staff are supportive of the travel plan, before advancing to potentially more stringent measures - educate staff, patients, and visitors on the wealth of benefits that come from increased active and sustainable travel and reduced car use - consider 'disincentives' such as the repurposing of car parking spaces and kerbs for active travel infrastructure or enhanced greenspace - 6.49.
 It is not always possible to get the best results from the travel plan simply by picking out the measures that seem the most attractive or most popular.
 Refer to the results of the surveys and audits to identify what kind of changes are needed most and see what is feasible and likely acceptable.
 It is important to think about how different measures would interact with each other, so there is cohesion between all measures that are introduced.
-The health board should be prepared to receive and respond to negative feedback from less popular interventions, such as the removal of car parking spaces.
+The NHS board should be prepared to receive and respond to negative feedback from less popular interventions, such as the removal of car parking spaces.

+6.50.
 Remember:

-- do not pick measures that all target the same group of people.
+do not pick measures that all target the same group of people.
 For example, if all of the measures are to encourage cycling, those who do not want to cycle won't change their behaviour.
-Refer also to any Equality Impact Assessment (EIA) to ensure and equitable and consistent approach among different groups and protected characteristics - try to pick 'carrots' and 'sticks' but start by focusing on the 'carrots'.
-For example, bring in season ticket loans or subsidies before charging for car parking
+Refer also to any EIA to ensure and equitable and consistent approach among different groups and protected characteristics

+- start by focusing on the incentives before any disincentives.
+For example, bring in season ticket loans or subsidies to actually enable people to take advantage of them before the potential removal or repurposing of car parking spaces

 - use national learning networks and governance groups to share learning, expertise and guidance about schemes that have worked well locally in different locations or geographies

-- 7.48.
-The Travel Plan should include targets from each of the following measures:
+- 6.51.
+The travel plan should include targets from each of the following measures:

 - walking

 - cycling

+- wheeling

 - public transport

 - use of private car for travel to work

 - reducing the need to travel

 - business travel

 - visitors

 - deliveries